 To play the video or audio file, click the Play button .

-To set the playback volume for the media, click and drag your mouse across the volume buttons.
-The button farthest to the left indicates no volume; the button farthest to the right indicates full volume.
+To set the playback volume for the media, click the Volume button and then click and drag the volume indicator .
+The indicator farthest to the left indicates no volume; the indicator farthest to the right indicates full volume.

 Note: Playback volume is based on the current volume set for your computer.
 You may also have to adjust the volume for your computer output.